micmejia/bible-dump/NKJV/Ezekiel/Ezek 16.md

 You took your embroidered garments and covered them, and you set My oil and My incense before them.

 ###### 19
-Also My food which I gave you--the pastry of fine flour, oil, and honey _which_ I fed you--you set it before them as [^h]sweet incense; and _so_ it was," says the Lord God.
+Also My food which I gave you--the pastry of fine flour, oil, and honey _which_ I fed you--you set it before them as sweet incense; and _so_ it was," says the Lord God.

 ###### 20
 "Moreover you took your sons and your daughters, whom you bore to Me, and these you sacrificed to them to be devoured. _Were_ your _acts_ of harlotry a small matter,